 Appointments during the Coronavirus Pandemic

 All attendances to the surgery will be by invitation only.
-You will not be able to book an appointment by walking into reception.

 Once you have contacted the surgery your details will be taken by our reception staff.
 This request for an appointment will then be triaged by our clinical team.
 Once triaged, we will arrange to conduct a telephone or video consultation with you, or alternatively you may be asked to come to the surgery for a face-to-face appointment.